Your savings are safe with Bask Bank.

 Bask Bank will never use any form of communication to ask for your password, but our Customer Support team might ask for personal information to verify your identity if you call with a question about your account.
 You can also use the Secure Message Center to send protected messages to our Customer Support team.

-Tips for Your Home Network
+Your Home Network

 Installing antivirus software that will protect you against malware, spyware and Trojans that can steal your data and performing regular updates to your applications when prompted are great extra security measures when you’re online at home.
 Also, be sure to change your router’s login information from the default settings and turn off SSID broadcasting to hide your network from unauthorized users.

-Tips to Avoid Phishing and Other Common Scams
+Avoiding Phishing and Other Common Scams

 Phishing is a type of cybercrime where a bad actor attempts to trick a target – most commonly through an official-looking email – into providing personal information.
 The criminal then uses that personal information to commit fraud or theft.

-Tips for Recognizing and Avoiding Email Compromise Attacks
+Recognizing and Avoiding Email Compromise Attacks

 This type of attack targets businesses or individuals that perform electronic payments, such as wire or automated clearing house (ACH) transfers.
 Email account compromise attacks occur when a scammer compromises a legitimate business’ or individual’s email account through intrusion techniques, ultimately resulting in an unauthorized transfer of funds.